-3340.1(.2) Surface and Groundwater Hydrology Prerequisite: one of GEOL 1214.1(.2) or 1215.1(.2), 1202.1(.2), 1208.1(.2); or GEOG 2213.1(.2).
+3340 Surface and Groundwater Hydrology

+Prerequisite: one of GEOL 1214, GEOL 1215, GEOL 1202, GEOL 1208; or GEOG 2213.

 The course examines the fundamentals of hydrology, including the precipitation, infiltration and storage of water.
 It emphasizes practical approaches to the examination of water supply, the movement of groundwater through various geological materials, groundwater exploration, contaminant modelling and water resource management.